 Land whose value has been diminished due to some internal defect or external condition.
 In most cases, the cost to correct the flaw or condition is as much or more than the expected return from the property.

 Property is said to have marketable title when the title, or rights to a property, has no problems or only minor problems that any well-informed and prudent buyer would except.
 See Title Insurance.

 The highest price for which a property would sell, assuming a reasonable time for the sale and a knowledgeable buyer and seller acting without duress.

 An umbrella organization that is made up of multiple, smaller home owner's associations.
 Often found in very large developments or condominium projects.
-See Condominium and HOA Documents.
+See our Condominium and HOA Documents page.